 Triple helix in action

 Ricciardi strides down a final corridor and pulls out her ID to unlock the Glazer lab.
 After greeting lab mates and consulting one of several hefty lab notebooks to check the DNA concentrations in her upcoming experiment, Ricciardi glances at the current research subject: F8 571.
-From the outside peering into the enclosure, the scurrying creature is an ostensibly average mouse.
-On the molecular level, however, something is dangerously amiss: A single point mutation in the mouse’s DNA codes for a rare but injurious blood disorder, thalassemia.
+To an outside observer peering into the enclosure, the scurrying creature is an ostensibly average mouse.
+On the molecular level, however, something is dangerously amiss: a single point mutation in the mouse’s DNA codes for a rare but injurious blood disorder, thalassemia.
 The condition is characterized by weak, quickly expiring red blood cells and resulting anemia.
-The tantalizingly miniscule genetic error and its outsize consequences are fueling the efforts to rewrite the code—not only for this mouse or this disorder, but for such notorious conditions as cystic fibrosis and sickle-cell anemia in human patients.
+The tantalizingly minuscule genetic error and its outsize consequences are fueling the efforts to rewrite the code—not only for this mouse or this disorder but for such notorious conditions as cystic fibrosis and sickle cell anemia in human patients.